karl-zylinski/karl-zylinski.github.io/content/posts/temporary-allocator-your-first-arena.md

 }
 ```

 > The line `actions := make([dynamic]PlayerAction, context.temp_allocator)` does not cause any allocation.
 It just returns a dynamic array with its internal `allocator` field set to `context.temp_allocator`.
 The allocations happen later, as `append` runs.
 The dynamic array will need to grow at least once (it has the initial size of zero).
-It will then use the temporary allocator we fed into `make`.
+When growing, it will use the temporary allocator we fed into `make`.
+>
 > This "internal `allocator` field" exists on the struct `Raw_Dynamic_Array`, which is the type that a dynamic array uses "behind the scenes".
 You can see that type here: https://pkg.odin-lang.org/base/runtime/#Raw_Dynamic_Array

 Everything that goes into the temporary allocator is valid until you clear it.
 You clear it by placing `free_all(context.temp_allocator)` somewhere in your program.
 In games that often happens at the "end of each frame":